An algebra of Stein operators: An algebra of Stein operators

 \end{prop} \begin{proof} Let $f \in \mF$.
 Using a conditioning argument and the commutative property between the different operators, we have that

 which achieves the proof. \end{proof}

 The assumption that the operators commute with scaling $\tau_a$ is crucial for the proof of Proposition \ref{prop:1}; it will also reveal itself to be the linchpin of our ``operator algebra''.
-Restricting to first order derivatives we deduce that the fundamental operators need to be of the form

-with $I(f) = f$ the identity operator, as these are the only first order polynomial Stein operators which commute with the multiplication operator (as long as the class $\mathcal F$ is large enough).
-A fundamental subalgebra of linear operators, which will have a prominent role in this work, is the algebra $\mathcal T$ spanned by the $T_r$ :
+Restricting to first order differential operators we deduce that the fundamental operators $L_X,K_X,L_Y,K_Y$ need to be of the form $ T_r = MD + r I,$ as these are the only first order polynomial Stein operators which commute with the multiplication operator (at least for a non trivial class $\mathcal F$).
+A fundamental subalgebra of linear operators, which will play a prominent role in this work, is the algebra $\mathcal T$ composed of all linear combinations and compositions of $T_r$'s for $r \in \R$.
 Note also that $\mathcal T$ is the set of operators that are polynomials of the operator $MD$.
 Since each $T_r$ commutes which each $\tau_a$, so does any element of $\mathcal T$.
 These considerations naturally lead to the following assumption which will underpin the entire theory we develop:

 \